raditpan/prodConfigChecker/README.md

 # prodConfigChecker
-Command line for checking diff between prod and qa config, to help reduce human error when working with config files in multiple environments.
+Command line tool for checking diff between prod and qa config, to help reduce human error when working with config files in multiple environments.

-# Prepare Go enviroment
+## Prepare Go enviroment
-These are steps to setup your environment to run Go package.
+These are steps to setup your environment to install and run Go package easily.
 First, install Go in your machine:
 ```
 brew install go